 Using the links below, visit the following sections of the official 4p1000 website for resources and examples of actions different groups can commit to taking as they sign on to 4p1000.

 - Read this in-depth explanation of the 4p1000 initiative.

 - Read the Declaration of Intent for the 4p1000 Initiative.
-This is what you will be signing on to.
+This is what groups will be signing on to.